wvlet/airframe/docs/airframe-control.md

 ## Control

-Loan Pattern (open a resource and close):
+This provides a handy Loan Pattern syntax for preperly open and close resources:

 ```scala
 import wvlet.airframe.control.Control